Mercyadarugo/Mercyadarugo/README.md

 To help individuals and businesses make smart, data-driven decisions by turning raw data into clear, meaningful insights.

 ## 🙋‍♂️ About Me
 Hi, I’m an accountant and customer service professional growing into the world of data analytics.
-I have currently built skills in SQL, Power BI, Tableau, and Excel, and I’ve completed  the **Google Data Analytics Professional Certificate** program and a six month internship at Hammad Technologies and Consultancy Linited.
+I have currently built skills in SQL, Power BI, Tableau, and Excel, and I’ve completed  the **Google Data Analytics Professional Certificate** program and a six month internship at Hammad Technologies and Consultancy Limited.

 I enjoy working with data to solve problems, tell stories, and support business decisions.
 My approach is practical, professional, and always focused on results.